 No need to jump into a $500 entry fee when you’re just starting.
 We’ve done vendor events for $50 that were just as good as $500 events.

 How to find vendor events near me for direct Sales:

-- Are your products completely vegan?
+Are your products completely vegan?
 If your products are completely vegan, using zero animal products, bi-products, or testing, then Vegfest’s are great events to get in front of the vegan crowd!
-VegEvents has an excellent listing page of upcoming VegFests.
+VegFund has an excellent listing page for upcoming VegFests.
 Similar to the Women’s Expos above, not everything is listed.
 So if you’re interested in something near you, I recommend another web search using “VegFest + [State or larger city near you].”

-- You can locate arts and craft show listings at Art & Craft Show Yellow Pages.
+You can locate arts and crafts show listings at Art & Craft Show Yellow Pages.
 You can find a pretty decent listing for your state without registration.
 Another listing site for craft shows is FestivalNet.
 If you click on the events dropdown, they also list other types of events.

 *** Bonus tip: Get to know other vendors once you’re at a vendor event.
 Share with them other events in your area and ask which ones they’re doing.
 I’ve had vendors hand me printed lists of upcoming events just by asking!

 Important things to consider when searching for vendor events, especially if you find them online or not in your local area:

 When reaching out to potential vendor events, always ask the organizer these two questions.
 1) If they allow more than one vendor from the same company and 2) if they already have someone from your company signed up.
 There’s nothing worse than talking to a prospective customer just to find out they already purchased your product from someone else from your company on the other side of the room.
 I’d personally shy away from an event that allows more than one vendor event from the same company.